 - gives you a new sense of shared purpose and direction

 One of the best ways to take yourself lightly is to give yourself permission to play, like children do.
-The highest form of wellness from play is silliness.
-That's right, just let go of that serious side and do something ridiculous for no reason at all but to lighten up.
+That's right, just let go of that serious side and do something ridiculous for no reason at all (but to lighten up).
 You will shock your family and delight your friends.

 Laughter is a welcome distraction.
 If we can't let go of our work completly at least we can find ways to divert our attention.
 Have fun at work while at the same time experience great mental, physical and social benefits.
 Boost your wellness instantly with levity.